tipoqueno/UI-Design/README.md

 - [The King vs. Pawn Game of UI Design](http://alistapart.com/article/the-king-vs-pawn-game-of-ui-design) - Try stripping out all the elements that you think you should be including already, and just mess around with the simplest players on the board.
 Get a feel for the fundamentals, and go from there.

+- [Designing a VUI – Voice User Interface](https://www.toptal.com/designers/ui/designing-a-vui) - VUIs are helping to improve all kinds of different user experiences, and some believe that voice will power 50% of all searches by 2020.

 <sup>[back to table of contents](#table-of-contents)</sup>